vyom-cpp/FCC-JS/JS_Modules/1_Basic_Modules.md

 - > Selecting from many options with Switch Statements.
 - > Adding a Default Option with Switch Statements.
 - > Multiple Identical Options in Switch Statements.
+- > Replacing If Else Chains with Switch.
+- > Returning Boolean Values from Functions.
+- > Return Early Pattern for Functions.
+- > Counting Cards.
+- > Build JavaScript Objects.
+- > Accessing Object Properties with Dot Notation.
+- > Accessing Object Prooerties with Variables.
+- > Updating Object Properties.
+- > Add New Properties to a JavaScript Object.
+- > Delete Properties from a JavaScript Object.
+- > Using Objects for Lookups.
+- > Testing Objects for Properties.
+- > Manipulating Complex Objects.
+- > Accessing Nested Objects.
+- > Accessing Nested Arrays.
+- > Record Collection.
+- > Iterate with JavaScript While Loops.
+- > Iterate with JavaScript For Loops.
+- > Iterate Odd Numbers With a For Loop.
+- > Count Backwards with a For Loop.